iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 > Dr leslie remedies is very rude<br> :date: __2021-02-26 02:18:56__

 > This app is terrible.
 I didnt used to have problems with it but the last 2 times have been a nightmare.
 The doctors werent able to connect, 1 had to call me and for the other the app stated that my appointment had finished even though it never connected me to the doctor.<br> :date: __2021-02-22 22:33:48__

-> Worst app that I have ever used.
-It can't connect properly to my insurance on every visit and their personnel don't seem to actually know how to fix the situation each time that I have tried to use it.
-Also, the damn thing will suddenly kick you off of the appointment while you're waiting once you give up on getting a free appointment and pay for it.
-Don't use this unless they fix their massive problems.
-This thing is a mess!<br> :date: __2020-12-06 17:44:15__

-> Didn't cancel appointment I canceled, cannot maneuver to find covid test results, but liked my physician on 3/31<br> :date: __2020-08-03 21:55:38__

-> No longer connects well.
-Since the update it says you are connected, waiting for the physician to connect...then it doesn't connect and the doctor cancels<br> :date: __2020-07-31 18:04:15__